zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

      ````
     <copy>SHOW VARIABLES LIKE 'use_secondary_engine%';</copy>
     ````
- 12. Running additional queries.
+ 12. Runing additional queries.
 Remember to turn on and off the use of secondary engine  to compare the execution time.

     (Example  **SET SESSION use secondary engine=On;**)